 Every business, whatever it’s size and whatever it’s industry requires documentation of some form or another.
 This may predominantly be in electronic form, although there are still many tax and legal documents that are also required in paper form.
 But what about old historic documents?
 Companies that have been around for a long time will have plenty of paper documentation that may still be required for legal or regulatory reasons or even just because of its historical value.

-Newish companies may only have electronic documentation but its management and archiving is just as important as for paper documentation so an effective document management strategy is important for all businesses; small, large, new or well-established.
+Newish companies, particlularly those in the new digital fields of content marketing, business blogging or internet marketing and search engine optimisation, may only have electronic documentation but its management and archiving is just as important as for paper documentation so an effective document management strategy is important for all businesses; small, large, new or well-established.
 A good strategy can have a positive impact on customer satisfaction, process improvement and growth.

 Documentation has always been a valuable business asset but, perhaps, now that much of it is held electronically its value may not be fully recognised.
 But old documentation can help staff to understand business concepts and company ethos; it can be a valuable source for learning lessons from past failures and successes and it can also be the source of new opportunities going forward.